morrownr/8821cu-20210916/README.md

 * TOTOLINK A650UA v3
 * Mercusys MU6H (multi-state)
 * Numerous additional products that are based on the supported chipsets

-Note: Please read "supported-device-IDs" for information about how to confirm the correct driver for your adapter.

 ### Installation Information